simonmichael/hledger/doc/SPEC-lots.md

 The terms "hledger lot syntax", "cost basis", "lot name", "lot selector" can sometimes be a bit interchangeable;
 they all involve the same notation, which has different meanings depending on context.

+A selector's cost is compared with a lot's stored cost by commodity and quantity, accepting either an exact match or the stored cost's display-rounded value (`lotCostsMatch` in Lots.hs).
+The latter is needed because an inferred cost can have more decimal digits than are displayed (eg $10/3 renders as $3.33333333 in the lot name): displayed lot names can thus always be written back in a journal and still identify their lot, while stored costs keep full internal precision for gain calculation (#2689).
+The same comparison is used when checking a written lot subaccount or transfer destination annotation against the resolved lot.

+Because of the rounded-value acceptance, a cost-only selector (eg `{$3.33333333}`) can in principle match two distinct lots whose costs differ only beyond the displayed digits (they render identically).
+Date and label selectors remain unambiguous - same-date lots always get distinct labels - so cost-only selectors are the least robust form, and the manual recommends selecting by date (and label) instead.
+Under SPECID a multi-match is an explicit ambiguity error;
+under FIFO/LIFO/HIFO it silently consumes from the matching lots in method order.

+## Cost basis precision

+An inferred unit cost (eg from `3 ABC @@ $10`) is computed by Decimal division and can carry up to 255 internal decimal places; the lot name displays at most `defaultMaxDisplayPrecision` (8) digits, or more if the commodity's declared style is wider (`widenLotCbCost`).
+Consequences:

+- Within one journal, gains are computed from the full-precision stored cost: buy 3 ABC for $10, sell all at $4/unit, gain is $2 (to internal precision).

+- Across a file boundary, only the displayed digits survive: `close --lots` (or copying `print --lots` output) serializes the basis as its rendered lot name, so re-reading creates a lot whose basis is exactly the displayed value.
+  A 10/3 basis becomes exactly $3.33333333, and the same sale in the new file yields $2.00000001.
+This quantization is bounded (at most half an ULP of the displayed precision, per unit) and one-time: the requantized basis is a finite decimal and round-trips losslessly thereafter.
+Carrying the basis as an exact total cost (`{{...}}`) could avoid this for intact lots, but the `{{...}}` form currently has known bugs (see lots-dispose.test test 35) and cannot help partially-consumed lots (a slice of a repeating basis is again non-terminating).

+- Changing a commodity's declared display precision changes how inferred costs render in lot names (widening beyond, or narrowing back across, the digits previously rendered).
+Since matching accepts only the exact stored value or the *current* rendering, lot names and selectors recorded under the old precision stop matching, producing "no lots matching" errors that list the account's actual lots.
+Recovery is mechanical: update the recorded names and selectors to the new rendering, taken from the error message or `print --lots`.
+Date/label selectors don't embed a cost and are unaffected.

 ## Data types

 All fields are Maybe, so the same types serve for both definite and partial values: